 Teaching and learning

 My current teaching is focused on introductory microbiology and microbial ecology.
-(I’ve taught introductory biology and botany courses in the past.)
+(I’ve taught introductory biology, botany, and medical microbiology courses in the past.)

 Microscopes on a lab bench.